Crivella/easybuild_jupyter_kernels/README.md

-# PoC of implementing a custom jupyter kernel manager for EasyBuild-installed python versions
+# Custom jupyter kernel manager for EasyBuild-installed packages

+This package provides a custom `KernelSpecManager` that automatically exposes all kernels installed via [EasyBuild](https://easybuild.io/) and currently visible in the module environment.

 ## Usage